Comparison

 Try the private alternative.

-Free for personal use.
+Free for everyone, including at work.
 No account, no cloud, no subscription.
 Download and open a PDF in seconds.